-Osteoarthritis is a form of arthritis, a chronic joint condition which occurs due to a damaged or broken cartilage.
-Cartilage is a soft bony tissue which prevents bone joints from damage.
-Its breakage leads to rubbing of bones at joints, causing inflammation, steadiness and pain.
+Osteoarthritis is a form of arthritis, a chronic joint condition that occurs due to a damaged or broken cartilage.
+Cartilage is a soft bony tissue that prevents bone joints from damage.
+Its breakage leads to the rubbing of bones at joints, causing inflammation, steadiness, and pain.

 Mostly, osteoarthritis occurs in older people, but it can also occur in adults.
-It is a diseases that causes joint degeneration, also known as wear and tear arthritis.
+It is a disease that causes joint degeneration, also known as wear and tear arthritis.

-It impacts mainly on joints of hands, feet, spine, hips and knees.
+It impacts mainly on joints of the hands, feet, spine, hips, and knees.
 In its early stage, when it is difficult to diagnose a cause, is called primary osteoarthritis.
 When it is diagnosed with a known cause it is called secondary osteoarthritis.

 The main symptoms to identify the condition are;